Song812ads/WebHandGesture/README.md

 <b>4.
 Authorization and Authentication </b>

-When user is not login, I will check by send a request to server for make sure there is login or not yet.The check is to make sure user get to some topic that need login must be authenticated.
+When user is not login, I will check by sending a request to server to make sure there is login or not yet.The check is to make sure user get to some topic that need authenticated has been login before.

 ![alt text](anh/image-8.png)

 When user is login, the access token will send back to client from server, frontend will store it on session storage.
 Now with different user, they can have different permission.

 Other things is that to make sure the package cannot be read easily from outside I will JWT encode the request and decode in backend.
-In here, if neccessary, there will be some algorithms for user cannot easily JWT decode it
+In here, if neccessary, there will be some algorithms add to the code of JWT so that user cannot easily JWT decode it

 ![alt text](anh/image-9.png)